Job loss disrupts individuals' mobility and their exploratory patterns: Results

 To address these questions and ensure a fair comparison between a population of employed individuals and a population of unemployed individuals, we exclude all stop locations associated with an individual's workplace from our analysis.
 Therefore, our analysis focuses on extra-work individuals' mobility patterns, with a specific focus on those individuals who had been employed (even briefly) between January 3rd, 2020, and March 7th, 2020, namely before the WHO declaration of the COVID-19 pandemic (March 11th, 2020).

-Considering systemic external factors in our analysis and given the significant stress placed on the labour market by the pandemic, we have the ideal conditions to study the consequences and gain a comprehensive understanding of the effects of job loss on human behaviour.
+Considering systemic external factors in our analysis and given the significant stress placed on the labour market by the pandemic, we have the ideal conditions to study the consequences and gain a comprehensive understanding of the effects of job loss on individuals' mobility behaviour.

+Note that, as previously explained, our analysis focuses on individuals who were employed, even briefly, before the pandemic.
+Therefore, the curves representing the mobility indicators for unemployed individuals in the baseline period may not be representative.